Cognition-in-Context-Lab/axcpt_analysis_scripts/README.md

 ## References:

-List of relevant citations if we were to make repo public
+List of relevant citations if we were to make repo public.
+Chatham et al., 2012